YumaIsMe/YTAdblock-Extension/README.md

 # Extension

 After some reconsideration, I've opted not to close this project.
-It's essential to acknowledge that I've disabled it due to its non-compliance with YouTube's terms of service.

-Nevertheless, I've decided to reopen it for potential future enhancements and adjustments.
+Nevertheless, I've decided to reopen it for potential future enhancements and adjustments by blocking ads on youtube.

 Please keep in mind that any actions undertaken with this extension, such as ad blocking, were at your discretion, and you bear full responsibility for them.